Fiachnae mac Demmáin

-Cumne Dub, daughter of Furudrán mac Béicce of the Uí Tuirtri.She was the mother of Dúnchad mac Fiachnai (died circa 644),a king of Ulaid and of a daughter Dub Lacha who married Mongán mac Fiachnai (died 625), the son of his rival Fiachnae mac Baetan.
+He had two wives: Cumne Dub was the daughter of Furudrán mac Béicce of the Uí Tuirtri.
+She was the mother of Dúnchad mac Fiachnai (died circa 644), a king of Ulaid and of a daughter Dub Lacha who married Mongán mac Fiachnai (died 625), the son of his rival Fiachnae mac Baetan.

-Cumne(Cummíne) Find, daughter of Báetán Cáech of DalnAraide and sister of Fiachnae mac Baetan.
+Cumne (Cummíne) Find was the daughter of Báetán Cáech of DalnAraide and sister of Fiachnae mac Baetan.
 She was the mother of Máel Cobo mac Fiachnae (died 647), a king of Ulaid and a son named Suibne.

 He was ancestor of all later Dal Fiatach kings.